STAT: Standing Tall and Talented: Double Team (2012)

 Amar'e's team (Deuce and Mike, also his friends) keep winning series of games just because of Amar'e.
 But soon his friends get jealous at him for "hogging" the ball, especially Deuce.
 To make "even", Deuce and Mike don't get a sandwich for Amar'e during lunchtime, starving him.
 They also make sure Amar'e gets the ball once or never.
 Amar'e's team ends up winning 2 and losing the other half.
 Overtime, a famous ball player gives Amar'e an invitation to play in another game, labeled the same date Amar'e and his friends have to play their own!
 He mindlessly agreed, forgetting his original team.
 When he finally figures out, he tells Deuce and Mike, and they get jealous.
 Can Amar'e juggle this situation and set things right again?

 Slam Dunk (2013)

 Eleven-year-old Amar'e has been playing good basketball lately, but other people are mad at Amare because he can't dunk so he gets his friends and puts his playing time to practice to be able to dunk.

 Mustafa Ismail also tries to, and he does at the end of the book after all his hard work.

 Schooled (2013)

-Eleven-year-old Amar'e Stoudemire has had a lot of success playing in tournaments and street ball.
-But now it's time to try out for his school's team.
-Amar'e is good enough to play with the older kids, and should probably be a starter.
-But the players that have been there the longest, generally get the most playing time.
-Amar'e must deal with helping his team in a different way than he's used to.
+Eleven-year-old Amar’e Stoudemire has participated in tournaments and street basketball.
+He is trying out for his school’s team, where he is considered capable of playing with older players.
+However, playing time is often given to those who have been on the team longest, requiring Amar’e to contribute in ways different from his previous experience.